-Tobacco use is a major cause of oral cancer, explains Health Canada.
+Tobacco use is a major cause of oral cancer.
 This is because tobacco contains carcinogenic chemicals, which, when smoked or chewed, exposes your oral tissues to them.
 Genetic changes may then occur in the cells of your oral tissues, resulting in oral cancer.
-Keep in mind the disease may present as a simply mouth sore or swelling that doesn’t heal.
+Keep in mind the disease may present as a simple mouth sore or swelling that doesn’t heal.

 3. Delayed Healing

 Smoking impairs the healing process inside your mouth.
 This is because the chemicals in tobacco decrease the blood flow to your oral tissues.
 Blood flow is important because blood brings oxygen to your tissues, and oxygen plays a key role in the healing process.

 Delayed healing inside your mouth can complicate a number of dental procedures.
 If you get a dental implant, for example, your implant will be more likely to fail due to poor bone healing.
 Tooth extractions may also be more complicated because slow healing makes the extraction site vulnerable to infection.
 Delayed healing can decrease the effectiveness of gum disease treatments, as well.

 The nicotine and tar in cigarettes can stain your fingers or even the walls of your house, so it’s no surprise that they do the same thing to your teeth.
 Over time, the outer layer of your teeth become discolored, and may take on a yellow or even brown tint.
 Dental restorations like veneers or crowns can also become stained due to tobacco.

 Visiting your dentist for a professional whitening treatment can help return your teeth to their former white color, but as long as you keep smoking these treatments are just a temporary fix.
 If you continue to smoke or chew tobacco, your teeth can darken despite these treatments, they don’t cancel each other out.